 Website access Requirements

 CyberPatriot requires a DSL or faster network connection.
 The most common difficulty encountered by teams during competition is having their traffic blocked by a school firewall, filter, or proxy server.
-All teams will need unrestricted access to HTTP on Port 80 to participate in CyberPatriot.
-If your school has restrictions on access through Port 80, please contact the CyberPatriot Program Office at email@example.com.
+All teams will need OUTBOUND access to BOTH HTTP on Port 80 and HTTPS on Port 443 on the competition servers to participate in CyberPatriot.
+This does not mean Port 80 and Port 443 are wide open to the internet.
+The server IP address information is located on the Coach's Dashboard.
+Note that the website access requirements listed above should be whitelisted if they cannot be accessed through school or organizational computers.
+If your school has restrictions on access through Port 80 and Port 443, please contact the CyberPatriot Program Office at email@example.com.